 Real-time data analysis is the process of extracting insights from data as the information becomes available.
 This allows your business to identify patterns or revenue management trends as they develop.
 The importance of real-time data analytics lies in the rapid response times it can facilitate.
 If you are able to draw actionable insights quickly, you can take the necessary action in a timely fashion.

-Examples of some of the data it can be useful to analyze in real-time include changes in overall demand for hotels in the region, changes in competitor prices and changes in your own number of bookings.
+Examples of some of the data that can be useful to analyze in real-time include changes in overall demand for hotels in the region, changes in competitor prices, and changes in your own number of bookings.
 It can also be valuable to track any changes in sentiment around your brand, especially on social media.

 14. Automation in Revenue Management